I-am-the-Users/hkdse/README.md

 >

 # Privacy
-The original file is in google docs, be careful of website trackers.
+The original file is in google docs, be careful of website trackers.<br/>
 OR you can download the file as the release page.

 # DETAILED LICENSE